leifll/kind-start/README.md

 # kind-start
-Files used to start a kind kubernetes cluster
+Files used to start a kind kubernetes cluster with an ingress controller.